mapping-commons/sssom/src/docs/spec-model.md

 <a id="non-standard-slots"></a>

-Implementations are only REQUIRED to support the standard metadata slots defined in the LinkML model.
+Implementations are only REQUIRED to support the standard metadata slots defined in the SSSOM LinkML schema.

 However, implementations MAY support the use of supplementary, non-standard slots (hereafter called _extension slots_ or simply _extensions_).
 There are two types of extension slots: _defined_ extension slots and _undefined_ extension slots.